 The dangers of storing excess visceral fat can be extreme and immediate, so it is essential to make diet and lifestyle changes as soon as possible as losing weight can help a person reduce their levels of visceral fat.

-Exercise is a good way to reduce visceral fat.
+Exercise is an excellent way to reduce visceral fat.
 People should include both cardiovascular exercise, which raises a person's heart rate, and strength training, which improves muscle size, into their routines.

 Cardio exercise could include: